filipszumski/rest-countries-api-with-color-theme-switcher/README.md

 ## Description

 This is application for showing info about countries.
-You are able to look through list of all countries, filtering countries by name or region and view country detailed info by clicing on country item.
+You are able to look through list of all countries, filtering countries by name or region and view country detailed info by clicking on country item.
 You can also toggle between themes.
 ## Technologies used

 - HTML